Skip to content

 image: ppanel/ppanel:latest

-container_name: ppanel
+container_name: ppanel-service

 ports: